 Though hardly a household name, Marston was nonetheless an important figure in Pasadena’s early architectural history, having designed countless Pasadena homes, the Pacific Asia Museum, Westminster Presbyterian Church and Prospect Park’s original portals.
 Marston had an eye for subtle details, and one of my favorite things about the library has always been the carved stone designs of faces, sea shells and open books that adorn the entrance, which suggest the imaginative possibilities of books.

 Over the years, numerous efforts to consolidate the Hill Avenue Branch with other libraries have fortunately been vetoed.
-Today, due to the efforts of preservationists, it is listed in the City of Pasadena’s Cultural Heritage Landmarks.
+Today, due to the efforts of preservationists, it is designated a Cultural Heritage Landmark by the City of Pasadena.
 Perhaps the library has remained in existence so long simply because it keeps such a modest profile on the landscape.
 People tend to take it for granted, sometimes even forgetting it’s there.

 Though not as ornate at the original Central Library, which existed from 1886 to 1927, the Hill Avenue Branch, which predates City Hall and the Pasadena Civic Center, remains a small jewel in Pasadena’s literary and architectural crown.
-It would be a shame to lose such a beautiful building, so next time you’re driving by, give a wave—or, better yet, stop by and peruse the shelves.
 Did I mention the books are free?